Javad-Forough/Javad-Forough.github.io/_pages/team.md

 I was also part of the Cyber-Analytics and Learning Group led by [Dr. Monowar Bhuyan](https://people.cs.umu.se/monowar/index.html) during my Ph.D.

 Additionally, I was an active member of the WASP Graduate School, participating in two clusters: Anomaly detection cluster and Cloud and Distributed Systems cluster.

+During my Master of Science, I was a member of the Statistical Natural Language Processing Lab, led by [Dr. Saeedeh Momtazi](https://scholar.google.nl/citations?user=N-WqXykAAAAJ&hl=en), in the Department of Computer Engineering at Amirkabir University of Technology.